 - A. Each person who desires to transfer shall submit an Application for Transfer to the Site Manager.
 It will be the responsibility of the Site Manager to verify the reason for and initially approve such transfer.
-The Application of each person shall be dated and time stamped when submitted, and if approved, shall be placed on a Transfer Waiting List within each category of each unit size for which the Family is eligible. - B. Persons who apply for transfer under this plan shall not be required to reestablish their eligibility for housing, but shall be required to provide information on their Transfer Application to include name, address, number of persons in family, the sex and age of each family member and reasons for the transfer request along with any supporting documentation deemed necessary by Agent.
+The Application of each person shall be dated and time stamped when submitted, and if approved, shall be placed on a Transfer Waiting List within each category of each unit size for which the Family is eligible. - B. Persons who apply for transfer under this plan shall not be required to re-establish their eligibility for Public Housing.
+However, if a family becomes under housed and requires a larger unit than available within this development, the family may have to establish eligibility based on site specific criteria at another Westhaven Park development that can accommodate their transfer request.
+Persons requesting a transfer shall be required to provide information on their Transfer Application to include name, address, number of persons in family, the sex and age of each family member and reasons for the transfer request along with any supporting documentation deemed necessary by Agent.